-Layering your internet connection with VPN almost always has a negative impact on network speeds as you bounce your connection around the world Different VPN services offer different speeds depending on the location, configuration, and quality of their servers, and the number of users being pushed through the servers.
+Layering your internet connection with a VPN almost always has a negative impact on network speeds as you bounce your connection around the world.
+Different VPN services offer different speeds depending on the location, configuration, quality of their servers, and the number of users being pushed through the servers.

 When it comes to cost, CyberGhost VPN is pretty much smack-bang in the middle of the market.
-You can get it for as little as $2.75 per month if you are willing to commit to two years.
+You can get it for as little as $2.25 if you want to commit to three years or $3.49 per month if you are willing to commit to two years.
 But we think this seems like a long time considering how rapidly the digital world changes.

-Purchase securely on their website using major credit cards, PayPal, or BitCoin.
+You can buy your subscription securely on their website using major credit cards, PayPal, or Bitcoin.

 They also offer a 45-day money-back guarantee if you aren’t satisfied with their services.
 No questions asked and there is no need to provide any details or evidence for your dissatisfaction with the product.